 As the project grew, the Althoffs were no longer able to run the Gleaning Network in addition to owning and operating their family's plant nursery, Countryside Gardens.
 In 2013, with the support of the Adams County Food Policy Council, SCCAP adopted the program and The Gleaning Project of South Central PA was born.

 In 2013, The Gleaning Project established a committed foundation of volunteers, growers and distributing community partners.
 That year we salvaged 56,000 lbs. of food throughout Adams County, PA.

-In 2017, we continue to develop relationships with our local growers to address food insecurity in our region.
-We look to collaborate with more community partners to creatively reduce hunger and improve nutrition.
+In 2019, we continue to develop relationships with our local growers to address food insecurity in our region.
+We look to collaborate with more community partners to creatively reduce food insecurity and improve nutrition.

 We are always looking for ways to build capacity, create new partnerships, and improve our innovative solution to agricultural excess and food insecurity.
 Anyone with thoughts or suggestions for the future of this project is invited to contact us at firstname.lastname@example.org